Tscubii/win11-intel-mac/README.md

 1. Enter the `win11-intel-mac-main` folder, right-click the `assets` folder, and click "New Terminal at Folder"
 2. Run `chmod u+x *.command` to make the scripts executable
 3. Run `./Watch-USB.command` and prepare to watch for changes
-4. Insert the USB and take note of the disk's identifier (e.g., disk2)
+4. Insert the USB and take note of the disk's identifier
 5. Press Ctrl+C to stop the script
 6. Run `./Format-USB.command` and follow the prompts
 7. Close Terminal